remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 We never even use the `any` type.
 It should be type-safe, right?
 Well, no, at least not yet.

 The problem is that our type safety is only as strong as its weakest point.
 In our case, the loose end is our API.
-The types from the frontend and the backend both live on their separate world.
+The types from both ends live on their own separate world.
 So we write types on the frontend based on what we _assume_ the backend will send, and vice versa.

 We have multiple sources of truth, and no guarantee that they will keep in sync.
-It's already annoying for our project.
-But it can become a huge issue if we have an architecture based on many microservices.
+It's already annoying for our small project,  and can become a huge issue if we have an architecture based on many microservices.

 ## GraphQL to the rescue